Siddhachakra: History

-Svetambara
+Śvetāmbara

 Siddhachakra most likely originally had only the Panch Parmesthi, Arihant in the center and the other four in petals in four different directions.
 It may have been inspired from Namaskara Valaya based on the Namokar Mantra as in some older Siddhachakra.
 The four last lines describing phalashruti (benefits) are depicted in addition to the petals at the four corners.
 They are described by Acharya Hemachandra in Yogashastra.
 He also noted that Vajraswami (BCE 57 – 57 CE) derived it from the lost Vidyanupravad parva text.

 It seems that the other four padas were added later.
 Acharya Dinkara (1411 CE) described Navapada in Nandyavrata Mandala.
 Nirvanakalika (c.
 11th century) described it but replaced Tapa with Suchi-vidya.

 Ratnamandira Gani or Acharya Ratnashekhara wrote about the legend of Shripal in Siri-Sirivala-Kaha in Prakrit along with Siddhachakra Puja in 1372 or 1362 CE, the earliest known reference.
 A later popular version called Shripal Rajano Ras was written in 1682 CE by Vinayvijay and Yashovijay.